 Chapter 10

-- What information does the nurse need to obtain on her initial assessment?
+- The information the nurse needs to obtain on her initial assessment includes the following:

 - Fetal Monitoring: Apply fetal monitor to assess the fetus.